anshumansinha3301/Decision-Making/CIS Drills.md

 20. **Q**: Why is encryption important in PCI DSS compliance?
     **A**: It ensures the secure handling of sensitive cardholder information.

+# **Top 5 Important Subjective Questions and Answers**

+---

+#### **1. Explain the significance of risk assessment in security management.
+(Module V)**
+**Answer**:
+Risk assessment identifies potential threats, evaluates vulnerabilities, and determines the impact of risks on organizational assets.
+It guides mitigation strategies, ensuring proactive defenses, minimizing security breaches, and maintaining business continuity.
+This process aligns security measures with organizational goals and compliance requirements.

+---

+#### **2. What is cryptography, and why is it important in cybersecurity?
+(Module IV)**
+**Answer**:
+Cryptography secures communication by converting plaintext into unreadable ciphertext using encryption algorithms.
+It ensures confidentiality, integrity, authentication, and non-repudiation.
+Cryptography underpins secure protocols like HTTPS and VPNs, safeguarding sensitive data from unauthorized access and cyber threats in modern digital systems.

+---

+#### **3. Discuss the role of firewalls in network security management.
+(Module V)**
+**Answer**:
+Firewalls filter incoming and outgoing network traffic based on predefined rules.
+They prevent unauthorized access, block malicious data packets, and secure systems from external threats.
+Firewalls are a primary defense mechanism in network security, ensuring controlled and secure communication.

+---

+#### **4. What are the differences between symmetric and asymmetric cryptography?
+(Module IV)**
+**Answer**:
+Symmetric cryptography uses a single shared key for encryption and decryption, making it fast but less secure for large systems.
+Asymmetric cryptography employs public-private key pairs, enhancing security but with higher computational complexity, suitable for secure communications and digital signatures.

+---

+#### **5. How does the IT Act 2000 contribute to cybersecurity in India?
+(Module III)**
+**Answer**:
+The IT Act 2000 establishes legal recognition for electronic transactions, combating cybercrime.
+It addresses data protection, identity theft, hacking, and digital fraud, providing a framework for penalizing cybercriminals and ensuring safe online environments for individuals and businesses in India.

+# **Top 5 Additional Subjective Questions and Answers**

+---

+#### **1. What is the role of hash functions in message authentication?
+(Module IV)**
+**Answer**:
+Hash functions generate fixed-size digests from input data, ensuring integrity by detecting unauthorized modifications.
+In message authentication, hash functions validate data by comparing generated hashes with expected values, preventing tampering during data transmission.

+---

+#### **2. Explain the concept of phishing and its impact on cybersecurity.
+(Module II)**
+**Answer**:
+Phishing is a social engineering attack where attackers trick users into revealing sensitive information through fake emails or websites.
+It compromises personal and financial data, leading to identity theft, financial losses, and reputational damage for individuals and organizations.

+---

+#### **3. What is intellectual property theft, and how does it affect businesses?
+(Module III)**
+**Answer**:
+Intellectual property theft involves unauthorized use or reproduction of protected ideas, designs, or trademarks.
+It disrupts business innovation, causes financial losses, undermines competitive advantage, and damages brand reputation, necessitating stringent IPR enforcement.

+---

+#### **4. Describe the role of digital signatures in ensuring data security.
+(Module IV)**
+**Answer**:
+Digital signatures verify the authenticity and integrity of electronic documents using cryptographic techniques.
+They ensure the sender's identity and prevent tampering, supporting secure online communications, legal transactions, and compliance with digital security standards.

+---

+#### **5. What is the importance of information security audits?
+(Module V)**
+**Answer**:
+Information security audits systematically evaluate an organization's security measures.
+They identify vulnerabilities, ensure compliance with standards, and provide actionable insights for improving defenses, ensuring data protection and resilience against cyber threats.